Sire and Semen Info

 Semen available here

-Daily Double calves are the most consistent quality, frame, and sized offspring we have had at the ranch.
+Daily Double calves continues to be the most consistent quality, frame, and sized offspring we have had at the ranch.
 Sean calls him “The Cookie Cutter Bull” because of how uniform his calves are.
 He produced the first 10 lots of the PCC Montana 2021 sale.
 His sons brought the highest sale average in 2021.
 The daughters are every bit as impressive as the sons.
 They are thick, easy doing, and easy to be around.
 We are very excited to add these genetics to our cow herd.
 UPDATE – This bull has died making his semen limited.

 AMK_5815